debitoor/debitoor-api-docs/pages/authentication.md

 **Response:**

-The response will contain a JSON string containing the `access_token`:
+The response will include a JSON string containing the `access_token`:

 ```js
 { access_token: 'ACCESS_TOKEN' }
 ```

 You should save this token and use it to make API requests on behalf of the user.
-The token will not expire, but can be revoked by the user from within Debitoor.
+The token will not expire, but can be revoked by the user from within the Debitoor application.

 # Use the token to access the API
 Our API is JSON based.
 You can view all of the available endpoints at our [API documentation page](https://api.debitoor.com/api).